-This section shall include a list of references:

-- The General Programme Instructions (including version number), - Standards - PCR (registration number, name and version) - Other documents that verify and complement the EPD - The LCA tools and data used
+A reference section shall include a list of references, including references to the General Programme Instructions (including version number), standards and PCR (registration number, name and version).
+The source and version of the characterisation models and the factors used shall be reported in the EPD.